-Indigestion is a common condition (not a disease) characterised by pain in the upper abdomen, heartburn, and bloating, among others.
+Indigestion is a common gut and bowel condition (not a disease) characterised by pain in the upper abdomen, heartburn, and bloating, among others.
 It is also known as dyspepsia.
 In Australia, the prevalence of indigestion ranges from 24% to 38%.

 On top of stomach pain and bloating, individuals who suffer from indigestion may also experience:

 - tasting a bitter substance in the mouth

 - releasing gas, whether through burping or passing wind

 - heartburn that usually occurs after a meal

 Feelings of discomfort also accompany these symptoms, namely:

 - feeling full even before you have finished your meal